How Local Search Penalties Affect Rankings

 Low-Quality Local Content

-• Buying links from unrelated local directories.
+• Paying for links from unrelated local business directories.

 Effects of Penalties on Rankings, Traffic, and Visibility